AndrejaCH/bikesharing/README.md

 -	Bike maintenance.
 Bike maintenance plays big role in this type of the business.
 Base on the graph “Peak house per Gender” the least popular time is between 11pm and 5am.
 This is good time to do the maintenance.
 Additionally, graph Bike Utilization shows that we could group bike utilization in roughly 4 groups.
 Some bikes are used far more often then the other, so good planning, rotation bikes form popular station to less popular stations is crucial.

 -	Customers (non-subscribers).
 Customers are the most important part in the business.
 As we prepare our business, we should pay attention to more “unpredictable” customers – “walk-in”.
 In popular times for tourism we can expect more customers will use the service.
-To be ready for this surg, business should plan ahead with maintenance the bikes, stations, especially the popular ones and of course keep the balance that subscribers always have access to their routine and ensure good customer experience.
+To be ready for this surge, business should plan ahead with maintenance the bikes, stations, especially the popular ones and of course keep the balance that subscribers always have access to their routine and ensure good customer experience.

 -	Gender.
 From the most graphs we saw that usage of the bikes is disproportional amongst genders.
 With careful and mindful marketing approach we could target underrepresented groups and increase the business.